What causes malaise? 69 possible conditions

 - medications used to treat psychiatric disorders

 - combinations of different medications

 Fatigue often occurs along with malaise.
 An individual experiencing malaise will often also feel exhausted or lethargic in addition to a generalized feeling of being unwell.

 Like malaise, fatigue has a large number of possible explanations.
-According to the University of Maryland Medical Center, fatigue can be attributed to lifestyle factors, illnesses, and certain medications (UMMC, 2011).
+It can be attributed to lifestyle factors, illnesses, and certain medications.